The Ultimate Itinerary for Spending One Day in Athens

 No, we have not forgotten all about our foodie readers.
 Our suggestion for you is the Athens Central Market where you can enjoy local delicacies and buy some local products to take with you back home.
 All while getting a real feel of what everyday life in Athens looks like.

-You can find more details on how to get to the Athens Central Market and what you’ll find there in this guide.
+The guide below provides more details on how to get to the Athens Central Market and what to expect there.

 The Archaeological Site of Kerameikos